Search samples

 properties.put("okp:consulting.multiple", "one;two");

-Where "one" and "two" are valid values and character ";" is used as separator.
+Where "one" and "two" are valid values and the character ";" is used as a separator.

 Filters by metadata group values.

-The search operation is done only by AND logic.
+The search operation is performed using only AND logic.

 Wildcard examples: